 Jess leads neighborhood planning and community design projects such as Better Block Louisville, P.A.I.N.T – Producing Art In Neighborhoods Together, and Community Design Assistance.
 Previously, she worked with Louisville Metro as a Policy Analyst at the Center for Health Equity, with a focus on racial equity and government policy, and the Office of Performance Improvement and Innovation in the Mayor's Office where she developed equity initiatives for the Mayor’s Strategic Plan.
 Jess has a Master of Public Administration and Master of Urban Planning from the University of Louisville.
 Jess is a volunteer urban gardener and volunteers for her neighborhood association in Meriwether Fort Hill.

 Hannah assists with CFN programs for both planning and education, including Better Block Louisville, PAINT, Neighborhood Institute and Neighborhood Planning.
 She holds a Master's of Urban Planning from the University of Louisville's School of Urban and Public Affairs - where she was awarded the Outstanding Student Award - and holds a Bachelor's Degree in Liberal Arts from St. John's College in Santa Fe, New Mexico.
 Before joining the team, Hannah was an active volunteer and intern with CFN.
-Hannah lives in Old Louisville and loves exploring neighborhoods across the Louisville area.
-Hannah enjoys reading and writing, hiking in nature, and traveling to new places.
+Hannah lives in Old Louisville, volunteers with The Rosewater bookstore, and loves exploring neighborhoods across the Louisville area.
+Hannah enjoys reading and writing, hiking in nature, dancing, and traveling to new places.

 Christi is passionate about grassroots community building and is on a mission to bring the power of data and mapping into the hands of community leaders.
 She is a certified GIS Professional with 25 years of experience providing geospatial services, including more than 10 years with LOJIC.
 Her experience includes development and maintenance of ArcGIS Server based web map services, geospatial analysis, geospatial database and applications development, data mining and data fusion services.
 Christi has a BS in Environmental Geography from the University of Louisville.
 Christi enjoys playing music and gardening in her spare time, and currently serves on the board of Crescent Hill Radio where she created, produced and hosted the original Home Grown Radio Hour.